clerma/kendramckinneycreative/site/collections/_posts/2024-10-03-how-to-make-your-resume-stand-out-in-2024.md

 #### **How to Optimize for ATS:**

 * **Use Keywords Strategically:** Start by carefully reading the job description and identifying keywords, particularly the skills, qualifications, and experience the employer is seeking.
 Then, incorporate those exact words into your resume, especially in your skills section and job descriptions.
-* **Stick to Standard Sections and Formatting:** ATS software reads standard sections like "Work Experience," "Education," "Skills," etc. Avoid overly creative section titles that might confuse the system.
+* **Stick to Standard Sections and Formatting:** ATS software reads standard sections like “Work Experience,” “Education,” “Skills,” etc. Avoid overly creative section titles that might confuse the system.
 Similarly, while creative formatting can look great to humans, ATS may struggle with complex designs, tables, or unusual fonts.
 Stick to simple, clean layouts.
 * **Use an ATS-Friendly Template:** Consider using a professionally designed, ATS-friendly resume template.
 At **Kendra McKinney Creative**, we offer several templates designed to pass through ATS software while still looking polished when reviewed by a recruiter.

 ### **2\.
 Balance Hard and Soft Skills**